News|Articles|October 24, 2025

 PCV21 Shows Cost Effectiveness Compared With PCV15, PCV13, and PPSV23

-PCV21 improved all outcomes for those aged 19 to 64 years, including invasive pneumococcal disease, post-meningitis sequelae, and nonbacteremic pneumococcal pneumonia.
+PCV21 improved all outcomes for individuals aged 19 to 64 years, including invasive pneumococcal disease, postmeningitis sequelae, and nonbacteremic pneumococcal pneumonia.

-The use of pneumococcal conjugate vaccine (PCV) 21 for adults aged 19 to 64 years with underlying conditions can be cost effective, or cost savings, in most cases, according to results of a study published in the American Journal of Preventative Medicine.
+The use of 21-valent pneumococcal conjugate vaccine (PCV21) for adults aged 19 to 64 years with underlying conditions can be cost effective or cost saving in most cases, according to results of a study published in the American Journal of Preventive Medicine.
 Currently, the CDC recommends pneumococcal vaccination for children younger than 5 years and adults 50 years and older.
-In certain cases, children 2 through 18 years and adults younger than 50 years could receive a pneumococcal vaccination pending risk-based indications for the vaccine.1,2
+In certain cases, children aged 2 through 18 years and adults younger than 50 years may receive a pneumococcal vaccination based on risk-based indications for the vaccine.1,2

-“Assuming an average time since last vaccination of 2 years and 5 years for PCV15 and PPSV23 and/or PCV13, respectively, the results indicated that PCV21 significantly improved health outcomes, reducing PD cases and deaths compared to the recommended options (PPSV23, PCV15, and PCV20) for the vaccine-experienced at risk (AR) and high risk (HR) adults aged 19-64 years,” the study authors wrote.1
+“Assuming an average time since last vaccination of 2 years and 5 years for PCV15 and PPSV23 [pneumococcal polysaccharide vaccine 23] and/or PCV13, respectively, the results indicated that PCV21 significantly improved health outcomes, reducing PD [pneumococcal disease] cases and deaths compared [with] the recommended options (PPSV23, PCV15, and PCV20) for the vaccine-experienced at-risk (AR) and high-risk (HR) adults aged 19-64 years,” the study authors wrote.1

-Previously, pneumococcal vaccination was recommended for adults 65 years and older, but in 2022, the Advisory Committee on Immunization Practice changed the recommendation to include patients 50 years and older.
+Previously, pneumococcal vaccination was recommended for adults 65 years and older; however, in 2022, the Advisory Committee on Immunization Practices revised the recommendation to include patients 50 years and older.
 Along with the updated age recommendation, 2 new vaccines were also recommended, PCV15 and PCV20, and PCV13 was removed.
-In another study published in the American Journal of Preventative Medicine, investigators found that 13.2% of adults received a pneumococcal vaccine, and PCV20 accounted for 9.6%.
-Uptake was also higher for patients 65 years and older at 23.8% compared with patients aged 60 years to 64 years at 12.1%.
-Additionally, the lowest uptake was for patients aged 19 to 49 years at 4.7%.3
+In data from another study published in the American Journal of Preventive Medicine, investigators found that 13.2% of adults received a pneumococcal vaccine, with 9.6% receiving PCV20.
+Uptake was also higher for patients 65 years and older, at 23.8%, than for patients aged 60 to 64 years, at 12.1%.
+Additionally, the lowest uptake was in patients aged 19 to 49 years, at 4.7%.3

-The results showed that PCV21 improved all outcomes for those aged 19 to 64 years, including invasive pneumococcal disease (IPD), post-meningitis sequelae (PMS), nonbacteremic pneumococcal pneumonia (NBPP), and deaths compared with the recommended options—PCV20, PCV15, and PPSV23.
-For this age range, the ICERs were $99,707 per quality-adjusted life year (QALY) gained for PCV21 compared with PPSV23 for those who received PCV13 previously and $140,230 per QALY compared with PPSV21 for those who received PCV15 previously.
-As for cost savings, investigators found approximately $5838 per QALY gained for PCV21 when compared with PCV15 for those who received PPSV23.
-For PCV20, there were cost savings associated with PCV21.1
+The results showed that PCV21 improved all outcomes for patients aged 19 to 64 years, including invasive pneumococcal disease, postmeningitis sequelae, nonbacteremic pneumococcal pneumonia, and death rates, compared with the recommended options—PCV20, PCV15, and PPSV23.
+For this age range, the ICERs were $99,707 per quality-adjusted life year (QALY) gained for PCV21 compared with PPSV23 for patients who had previously received PCV13, and $140,230 per QALY gained compared with PPSV21 for those who had previously received PCV15.
+As for cost savings, investigators found approximately $5838 per QALY gained for PCV21 compared with PCV15 for those who had received PPSV23.
+For PCV20, cost savings were associated with PCV21.1

 READ MORE: Pneumococcal Resource Center